uwcse510/web-cse599-hcde548-sp16/index.md

 title: Course Overview
 ---

-` This page is under development and everything is subject to change `

 ## Course Description

 Personal informatics systems are those that help people collect personally relevant information for the purpose of